quanqinle/quanqinle.github.io/source/_posts/en/2021-02-07-use-easyexcel-to-read-excel.md

 ## 4. Custom listener for parsing cell

-`ReadAllCellDataThrowExceptionLastListener.java` is copied from the offical class `ModelBuildEventListener.java`, I just changed the code that stops parsing the rest of the current line when an error cell is encountered to read the rest of the line.
+`ReadAllCellDataThrowExceptionLastListener.java` is copied from the offical class `ModelBuildEventListener.java`, I just changed the code that stops parsing the rest of the current row when an error cell is encountered to read the rest of the row.

 Only the modified codes are showed here, go ahead to `ModelBuildEventListener.java` to see the rest which is ignored.
 ```java